16 Documentaries That Surprisingly Expand Your Mind

-I agree with Frazer because most documentaries I’ve seen today are slanted to suit a particular vested interest group with the filmmaker twisting facts.
+I agree with Frazer because most documentaries I’ve seen today are slanted to suit a particular vested interest group connected to the filmmaker who twists facts.

-The following documentaries may not be factual, but I found their production value high because they get you thinking and expanding your mind.
+The following documentaries may not be factual, but I found their production value high because they got me thinking and expanding my intellect.

 Oscar-winner Ron Howard takes the viewers on a journey of the life and times of Luciano Pavarotti.
 The opera singer who brought the art of opera to millions all over the world.
 The trailer is an exploration of the legend and voice of Pavarotti.
 Wherever the man went, and he sang and made history.
 Howard's movie is intimate with interviews and sacred footage.

 The movie is a visual introduction to one of the world's most talented artists.
-Heather Lenz takes us on a rare, truthful, emotional, journey with Japanese artist Yayoi Kusama's six-decade career.
+Heather Lenz takes us on an extraordinary, truthful, emotional journey with Japanese artist Yayoi Kusama's six-decade career.
 She left Japan, arriving in New York City, and developed her artistic signature.
 She persevered and has created artwork ranging for painting and sculpture to installation art.

 Director Lisa D’Apolito spins a disheartening story based on journals, recordings, and scrapbooks from Gilda.
 Despite the D'Apolito's demoralizing content, Love, Gilda captured my attention from the very beginning of the movie.